CM-liftability of simple superspecial abelian surfaces over prime fields: Introduction.

 Observe that both inputs, Lie types and RRC, have their own restrictions if we insist on the CM-liftability of~$A_{}/\FF_{q}$ itself without base change and~$L$-linear isogeny.
 The main question becomes whether~$A/\FF_{q}$ has a (strong) CM lifting without base change and~$L$-linear isogeny.
 In addition, if we want to consider the Lie type of~$(A\otimes_{\FF_{q}}\overline{\FF}_{p},\iota)$, then one needs the CM structure~$\iota$ to satisfy \eqref{eq:embedintro}, which is an extra requirement on~$\End_{\FF_{q}}(A)$.
 This might be overcome by using Serre's tensor construction, which states that there exists an abelian variety over~$\FF_{q}$, being~$\FF_{q}$-isogenous to~$A/\FF_{q}$, whose endomorphism ring contains~$O_{L}$, see \cite[Lemma~4.3.1]{CCO14}.
 However, same as a consequence of satisfying RRC, we modify the abelian variety~$A/\FF_{q}$ by an~($L$-linear)~$\FF_{q}$-isogeny after applying Serre's tensor construction.

 Let~$\pi$ be a Weil-$p$ number of our concern, that is,

 Then,~$\pi$ corresponds to a simple \emph{supersingular} abelian surface~$A_{\pi}$ over~$\FF_{p}$ by the Honda-Tate theorem.
+Moreover, these are all Weil-$p$ numbers corresponding to simple supersingular abelian surfaces over~$\FF_{p}$, see \cite[Section~5.2]{XYY16}.
 In this paper, we combine RRC, Lie types, \cite[Proposition~2.22]{BKM}, \cite[Proposition~4.2.9]{CCO14}, Grothendieck-Messing theory (see \cite[Chapter V, Theorem~(1.6),~(1.10)]{Messing72}), and Serre-Tate deformation theory (see \cite[Theorem~1.2.1]{K81} or \cite[Chapter V, Theorem~(2.3)]{Messing72}), and we show that all simple superspecial abelian surfaces~$A_{\pi}$ over prime fields, in the isogeny class determined by~$\pi$, have CM liftings after base change at most to~$\FF_{p^2}$.
-An abelian variety~$A$ over a finite field~$\FF_{q}$ is said to be superspecial if~$A\otimes_{\FF_{q}}\overline{\FF}_{p}$ is~$\overline{\FF}_{p}$-isomorphic to a product of supersingular elliptic curves over~$\overline{\FF}_{p}$. \begin{theor}(\thmref{cor:surfacesCML}) Let~$p\neq 2$.
-Let~$\pi$ be a Weil-$p$ number of our concern except~$\sqrt{{3}}\zeta_{3}$.
-Let~$A_{\pi}/\FF_{p}$ be any simple superspecial abelian surface in the isogeny class determined by~$\pi$, which is obtained by the Honda-Tate theorem. \begin{enumerate} \item If~$\pi=\sqrt{p}\zeta_{8}$ (resp.~$\sqrt{p}\zeta_{3}$,~$\sqrt{p}\zeta_{12}$) and~$p\equiv 3$ mod~$4$ (resp.~$p\equiv 5,11$ mod~$12$), then~$A_{\pi}$ has a sCML after base change at most to~$\FF_{p^2}$. \item For other Weil-$p$ numbers~$\pi$ of our concern, without base change,~$A_{\pi}/\FF_{p}$ has a sCML. \end{enumerate} \end{theor} We consider the case when~$p=2$ separately without Grothendieck-Messing theory in \propref{prop:p=2} because we cannot apply the theory in this case.
+An abelian variety~$A$ over a finite field~$\FF_{q}$ is said to be superspecial if~$A\otimes_{\FF_{q}}\overline{\FF}_{p}$ is~$\overline{\FF}_{p}$-isomorphic to a product of supersingular elliptic curves over~$\overline{\FF}_{p}$. \begin{theor}(\thmref{cor:surfacesCML}, \propref{prop:p=2}, \propref{rem:p=3}) Let~$\pi$ be a Weil-$p$ number of our concern.
+Let~$A_{\pi}/\FF_{p}$ be any simple superspecial abelian surface in the isogeny class determined by~$\pi$, which is obtained by the Honda-Tate theorem. \begin{enumerate} \item If~$\pi=\sqrt{p}\zeta_{8}$ (resp.~$\sqrt{p}\zeta_{3}$,~$\sqrt{p}\zeta_{12}$) and~$p\equiv 3$ mod~$4$ (resp.~$p\equiv 5,11$ mod~$12$), then~$A_{\pi}$ has a sCML after base change at most to~$\FF_{p^2}$. \item If~$p\neq 2$, then~$A_{\pi}/\FF_{p}$ has a sCML for other Weil-$p$ numbers~$\pi$ of our concern except~$\sqrt{{3}}\zeta_{3}$, without base change. \item If~$\pi=\sqrt{3}\zeta_{3}$, then~$A_{\pi}/\FF_{3}$ has a sCML. \item If~$p=2$, then~$A_{\pi}/\FF_{2}$ has a sCML for any Weil-$2$ number~$\pi$ of our concern. \end{enumerate} \end{theor} We consider the case when~$p=2$ separately without Grothendieck-Messing theory in \propref{prop:p=2} because we cannot apply the theory in this case.
 We treat the case when~$\pi=\sqrt{3}\zeta_{3}$ separately in \propref{rem:p=3}.
 This case is more complicated because the index~$[O_{L}:\End_{\FF_{3}}(A_{\pi})]$ can be~$3$, which means that~$\End_{\FF_{3}}(A_{\pi})$ is not locally isomorphic to~$O_{L}$ at~$3$.